LucasXu0/document/AppFlowy Editor Design Document 176138eeaa3e4fde9298db9c2363da00.md

 We have been actively looking for alternatives in the open-source community, such as [super_editor](https://pub.dev/packages/super_editor).

 During our research, we found that super_editor allows for extending new components in a way that can also support customized shortcuts.

 However, its data structure is a list that does not support nesting, which is not appropriate for nodes with parent-child relationships.
 For example, in the case of multi-level lists the form of each level is inconsistent.

 To date, we still haven't found a solution that suits our needs.

-For the above reasons, we decided to design and develop the new `editor` component, AppFlowy Editor.
+For the above reasons, we decided to design and develop the new `editor` component, the AppFlowy Editor.

 ---